On the fiftieth anniversary of its release, Nick Bollinger argues that Pink Floyd’s debut album is the best thing they ever did.

 Pink Floyd had formed in London in the mid-60s, where Barrett was an art student.
 The others – Roger Waters, Rick Wright and Nick Mason – were all there studying architecture.
-Though like so many British bands of the era they started out playing American R&B covers, Barrett soon began experimenting with LSD (still legal at the time – he was sometimes fed it by a New Zealand poet, John Esam) and it seemed to unlock something in his mind.
+Though like so many British bands of the era they started out playing American R&B covers, Barrett soon began experimenting with LSD (still legal at the time) and it seemed to unlock something in his mind.
 Soon he was bringing to the band his singular original compositions, of which Piper is largely made up.

 Syd’s songs bend a mixture of science fiction, children’s literature and nonsense poetry into strange, fractured constructions - sometimes dissonant and violent, other times whimsical and poppy – all of which he sings in a gentle melodic voice with undisguisedly English accent.
 With a sense of childlike wonder that could tip over any moment into terrifying paranoia, this is a truly psychedelic music.

 Though San Francisco was breeding acid rock bands at the same time, the music of the Grateful Dead, Jefferson Airplane and their ilk had barely penetrated Britain, and the acid rock of Pink Floyd has little in common with it.